AdityaDas-IITM/LDA/README.md

 This is not a classification algorithm, it is a way of transforming the feature space into a lower dimensional space and then the user is free to use more robust classification algorithms like RandomForest on this compressed data.<br />

 **But how is this different from PCA?**<br />
 The basic aim of PCA is to project the Data into a new axis that captures the variance of the data.
 The aim of the LDA dimensionality reduction technique is to project the Data into a new axis that ehnances the separatiblity of the classes.
-The Picture give below should make it clear.
+The Picture given below should make it clear.
 ![](Images/LDAvsPCA.PNG)

 So PCA does not take into account the class labels, just tries to project the whole data onto a meaningful axis that explains its variance, where as LDA is concerned about the class labels and tries to maximise separatibility.
-Normally you woulld use PCA first if required to get rid of multicollinearity and other issues and then perform a LDA reduction before passing it on to some classification algorithm
+Normally you would use PCA first if required to get rid of multicollinearity and other issues and then perform a LDA reduction before passing it on to some classification algorithm